vtquan/vtquan.github.io/_posts/2017-07-07-creating-api-with-giraffe.md

         setStatusCode 404 >=> text "Not Found" ]
 ```

 I have the subroute set so that I don't have to specify "message" for the following routes.
-I also use routef for when I want to retrieve something from the url.
-In this code, I want to retrieve an integer that stand for an id.
-Another way to get the same result is
+Some functions required an Id so I used ``routef`` to retrieves a value from the URL.
+Note that the syntax for route and routef is different.
+One way of writing the same code would be

 ```
 let webApp =